top of page

 Sarah Kiel, a native of the Boston area, is a modern and Baroque violinist dedicated to applying the rich and diverse studies of music theory and music history to modern performance and educational practices.
 She is passionate about putting music into the social context of its time by also keeping alive the parallel literary, historical, and artistic traditions.

-Sarah will begin her Doctor of Musical Arts in Music Theory studies at New England Conservatory of Music in Fall 2025 as a Dean Scholarship recipient.
-She was awarded two Master of Music Degrees in Violin Performance and Historical Performance (Baroque violin) from Longy School of Music of Bard College in Spring 2025.
-She was very honored to be named Longy’s 2024-2025 Joshua & Amy Boger Scholar and the 2022-2024 Margot Kittredge Memorial Scholar.
-Sarah currently studies violin with Mark Lakirovich and Baroque violin with Sarah Darling.
+Sarah is currently a Doctor of Musical Arts in Music Theory candidate at New England Conservatory of Music.
+She was very honored to be the recipient of NEC’s 2025–2026 Max and Sophie Mydans Scholarship, Luise Vosgerchian Memorial Scholarship, and Ruth Shapiro Memorial Scholarship.
+In Spring 2026, Sarah served as Teaching Assistant of NEC’s Issues of Women in Music graduate course, taught by NEC Contemporary Musical Arts department chair Eden MacAdam-Somer.
+As such, Sarah gave lectures about French Baroque composer Elisabeth-Claude Jacquet de La Guerre and 20th-century African American composer Margaret Bonds.
+Prior to her NEC studies, Sarah earned two Master of Music Degrees in Violin Performance and Historical Performance (Baroque violin) from Longy School of Music of Bard College in Spring 2025.
+She was honored to be named Longy’s 2024–2025 Joshua & Amy Boger Scholar and the 2022–2024 Margot Kittredge Memorial Scholar.
+At Longy, Sarah studied violin with Mark Lakirovich and Baroque violin with Sarah Darling.

 Sarah also received her Undergraduate Diploma in Violin Performance from Longy in 2022 and her Associate of Arts in Liberal Arts and Sciences from Middlesex Community College in 2018.
 She was honored to be the recipient of Longy’s 2021 Margaret Rohde Award for Excellence in Solfege and Theoretical Studies.
 Sarah’s pre-college studies included 5 years of violin performance studies and ensembles at the New England Conservatory Preparatory School in the teaching studios of Joshua Peckins, Andrew Kohji Taylor, Julie McKenzie, and Aldo Abreu.
 Sarah was also honored to be the recipient of the NEC Prep Early Music Department Award in 2018.

 In addition to her violin studies, Sarah also received her Level I Dalcroze certification from the 2019 Longy School of Music Summer Dalcroze Institute and her Level II Dalcroze certifications in Solfege and Eurhythmics from the 2022 Longy Summer Dalcroze Institute.
-Sarah also has many interests outside of music, including literature, art, and history.
-She enjoys reading British literature and historical fiction novels, drawing and painting, jewelry-making, visiting museums and antique stores, and going on nature walks.
+Outside of music, Sarah enjoys reading British literature and historical fiction novels, drawing and painting, jewelry-making, visiting museums and antique stores, and going on nature walks.

 Headshot available for download